Sudeep2702/MyRepo/README.md

 8.pusing from local     git push origin main to git hub

+when we create a project first on local and then we need to create and push the project to new repo

+  first go to new folder
+  check git is there or
+  not using                 ls -a

+1.create new localrepo       git init (now git is initialised and u can find .git in ls-a)
+                             git add . add all files
+			     git commit
+2.push the same proj
+ inside the git

+ substeps

+  1.create a new repo
+    inside the git
+  2.now add the repolink using :   git remote add origin <link> 3.verify it                  :   git remote -v

+Branches : when ever many are working on a same project each will be assigned a diff branch 4.to check the branch        :   git branch
+  5.to rename                  :   git branch -M <newname>
+  6.push                       :   git push -u origin <newname> (-u means telling gitbash

 untracked -- git wont track
 modified -- its modified
 staged -- file is ready to commit (after add )